 For more than 30 years, Tabor has been teaching students what it means to listen.
 And we mean really listen – without agenda, prejudices or judgment.
 Counselling another human through a challenging time in their life can be truly transformational for the individuals involved.

 Young people are actively involved in shaping our world.
 So, what will this world look like for all of us in the future?
 How will life be better for citizens of the next century?
-The Tabor Bachelor of Applied Social Science (Youth Work) is developed around a central, optimistic ideology – that young people enrich society.
+The Tabor Bachelor of Youth Work is developed around a central, optimistic ideology – that young people enrich society.
 Such enrichment requires unity and collaboration.
 Human experience is fundamentally relational and Tabor believes that any society is made better by the presence of multiple voices.

 Graduate Diploma in Counselling